Khorzyy/Khorzyy/README.md

 <div align="center">

-## 💡 About Me
+##  About Me

-- 👦 18 years old, passionate about tech and problem-solving
+-  18 years old, passionate about tech and problem-solving
-- 🚀 On a journey to become a **Back-End Developer** and explore **Artificial Intelligence**
+-  On a journey to become a **Back-End Developer** and ** AI Engineer** also explore **Artificial Intelligence**
-- 📚 I love learning, tackling challenges, and turning ideas into reality
+- I love learning, tackling challenges, and turning ideas into reality

 </div>